FlyingOnion/kool/Readme.md

-# kool
+# Kool

-kool is a helper library for creating k8s operators.
+Kool is a helper library for creating k8s operators.

 ## What's new